Cleveland, mid 1960s-1970s

 The Gaylords were a club R&B band that lasted for many years.
 They probably got their name from Gaylord Street in Cleveland.

 The band made a couple 45s, one in 1964 for Way Out and one in 1972 on the short lived Soul Mine label from Boddie.
 Depsite the 8 year difference, the band sounds pretty much the same.
-There was some info on the band but we can't find it.
-S. Blackshaw was the songwriter for the second 45.
+The 1965 lineup was Sam Blackshaw (organ), Lloyd Pearson (tenor sax), and Perry Williams (drums).
+Blackshaw is the songwriter for the second 45.
 Another name, Ray Reynolds, shows up on the first 45.
+In 1976, the lineup was Sam, Lloyd Pearson on tenor sax, Billy Blackshaw, Sam's brother, on drums, and Ed Brown on guitar.
+Ed Brown had been the original guitarist for Bell Telefunk.

 This group is not related to the Gaylords vocal group who recorded a bunch of 45s for Mercury, nor are they connected to former Cleveland Indians pitching legend Gaylord Perry.